gazzgman69/clientflow/replit.md

 # Overview

 BusinessCRM is a comprehensive customer relationship management system designed to streamline business operations from lead capture through project completion and billing.
-It offers lead management, client tracking, project management, a quotation system, contract management, invoicing, email integration, calendar functionality, and workflow automation.
-The project aims to provide a modern, full-stack solution for businesses to manage their customer relationships effectively.
+It integrates lead management, client tracking, project management, a quotation system, contract management, invoicing, email and calendar functionalities, and workflow automation.
+Key features include an AI-powered conversational booking widget, a media library, an online scheduler, and an AI onboarding wizard for new tenants.
+The project aims to deliver a modern, full-stack solution for effective customer relationship management.

 # User Preferences